 7. Miscellaneous

-• Mattress or sleeping pad (optional, but enhances comfort)
+• Mattress or sleeping pad (optional, but adds extra comfort)

 • First-aid kit